Locate a grave MUSEUM OF THE FALLEN

 The Obituary

 The Linotype machine industrialized the printed word.
 Before Ottmar Mergenthaler’s 1886 invention, every page was assembled by hand, one metal letter at a time.
 The Linotype let an operator type at a keyboard while brass matrices dropped into place, then cast the entire line as a single slug of molten metal — hence “line o’ type.”
+One operator could cast 5,000 to 7,000 characters an hour.
 A newspaper that once needed armies of hand compositors could now be set by a handful of operators, and the daily press exploded in size.
 Edison called it the eighth wonder of the world.
 Phototypesetting and then computers, cleaner and faster, retired the hot-metal machines through the 1970s and 80s.

 Worth remembering